FoodTruckTrackR34/back-end/README.md

 ## Auth

 ### /api/auth/register [POST]
 For registration.
+No restrictions.
 Expects an object structured like this:
 ```
 {
   username: "",